forestgrape/coronavirus/index.md

 *  [Van der Hoek et al.](#vanderhoek2012) observed that some serum conversions against one coronaviruses are not followed by serum conversion against another coronavirus as follows:
     - OC43 -protects-> HKU1 (only unidirectional, both OC43 and HKU1 are betacoronaviruses)
     - NL63 -protects-> 229E (only unidirectional)
 * [Han et al](#han) showed that calves innoculated with HECV-4408get cross-protective immunity against BCoV DB2.
-HECV-4408 is a strain that can cause acute diarrhea in humans, see [human bcov infections](#human-bcov-infections)
+HECV-4408 is a BCoV strain that has been observed to cause [diarrhea in humans](#human-bcov-infections)

 <p id="ideas"> -------</p>